 A professor of world religions tells a story about one of her students, a young Muslim from Morocco, who worked part time as a waiter in a Boston hotel.
 Abdul, who went by ‘Mike’ to keep things simple, was an avid and attentive student, always bringing in news clippings and other tidbits related to the religions the class was studying.
 One day he came to class and reported on a nasty fight that had erupted among some of his coworkers at the hotel.
 Among other things, insults were uttered in which the integrity of mothers and sisters had been impugned.
 Afraid the tension would turn physical, Mike intervened.
 He sat his fuming coworkers down and informed them that they had a duty to forgive one another because they were Christians, and forgiveness was what Christianity was all about.
 “I know,” he said, “because I am taking a course.”

-Although the other two Abrahamic traditions also enjoin forgiveness on their adherents, neither has posed the requirement to forgive in quite the same way as Christianity.
+Although the other two Abrahamic traditions also enjoin forgiveness on their adherents, I think it’s fair to say that neither has posed the requirement to forgive in quite the same way as Christianity.
 The Christian practice extends from everyday making nice among intimates to the forbearance of enemies, the pardon of persecutors, and reconciliation among nations.
 It hopes for, expects, and demands repentance and reparation, but does not always condition itself on either, and is to be offered even in their absence.
 Thus it stands at the center of Christian faith as its glory and its stumbling block, a gracious miracle and an awful scandal.
-If Paul is right that when all is ended, love will be the last and greatest virtue standing, it will likely have the look of an enemy forgiven.
+If Paul is right that when all is ended, love will be the last and greatest virtue standing, it will likely have the look of an astonished enemy forgiven.

-It has become commonplace in the therapist’s office and from the pulpit of our churches to note that forgiveness has the power to heal the one who forgives.
+It has become commonplace in the therapist’s office and from the pulpits of Christian churches to note that forgiveness has the power to heal the one who forgives.
 We often hear it said that to withhold forgiveness is to harm ourselves, that forgiveness relieves us of the burden of anger and hate, and that it is therefore as much, if not more, a gift for us as it is for the person forgiven.
 A well-circulated Facebook meme sums it up: “Forgive others not because they deserve forgiveness, but because you deserve peace.”
-Forgiveness from this standpoint is about the well-being of the forgiver.
+Forgiveness from this standpoint is about the well-being of the forgiver, not the one forgiven.

 This sounds right to our psychologically-attuned ears.
 And in an important way it is.
 Psychological studies and personal experience teach that forgiveness can and does make us feel better, and that the long, fraught process of forgiving someone yields immense benefits for the one who engages it with purpose.
 Holding onto hate and hurt, allowing blame and anger to fester, corrodes the psyche and has an adverse impact on both body and soul.
 Again, this is indisputable, and anything we can do to lessen this pain and relieve this burden is too little.
 However, to posit personal peace as the reason we need to learn to forgive, or even as the implied goal of forgiveness, is to miss the transforming power of the particularly Christian practice of pardon.